Preparing for data archiving

 If a dataset has multiple creators, it may also have multiple rights-holders, which may include the University, students in their own right, and collaborating and partner organisations.
 There is more guidance on the Intellectual property rights and research data web page.

 You may need to investigate any applicable research contracts or studentship agreements to establish what parties hold rights in a dataset.
+Students and/or their supervisors should have copies of any contracts relating to their research programmes.
+If you need to locate a copy of a contract, contact your Contracts Manager.
 Contact us if you have questions about a research contract.
-If you need to locate a copy of a contract, contact your Contracts Manager.

 Where datasets incorporate secondary data, the owners of these data will also have the rights to determine how and on what terms their data are distributed by you.